 Every month I receive messages from readers asking me how to become a “yacht” broker.
-So I wanted to go behind the scenes of not only this intriguing profession but more specifically of the elite of the industry.
-The ones who serve the 0.001%: the superyacht brokers.
+So I wanted to go behind the scenes of this intriguing profession and more specifically, the elite of the industry.
+The ones who serve the 0.001% — the superyacht brokers.

 Being a great superyacht broker takes much more than being connected to the rich and famous or hanging out drinking cocktails with a nice suit on the deck of a superyacht.

 A great superyacht broker must not only have in-depth knowledge of the new vessel and existing market, but must also have relationships with clients, builders and support professionals.
 The larger the yacht the more complex it becomes.
 Crew management, engineering, maritime law, classifications, insurance, naval architecture, tenders & toys, are only some of the things that should be taken into consideration during a large vessel transaction.

 During the last Cannes Boat Show, I asked one of my friends who sells yachts for a recognized brand of trawlers from 50′ to 90′, who he thought was the best broker he knew.
 He said Richard Lambert from Burgess.
 I actually knew Richard from the time he was at OceanStyle.
 I remembered meeting him on the dock a few times and recalled his friendly and professional attitude but was also impressed with his resume and progression in his career.